 Each product page shows the number of reviews of each product, 62,556 in this case, and its overall star rating.
 When you click on the stars, this is what you get:

-Use POWR to create your ecommerce website for a seamless online experience for your customer and leverage social proof to show how many people have bought and loved your product.2.
-Scarcity
+Use POWR to create your eCommerce website for a seamless online experience for your customer and leverage social proof to show how many people have bought and loved your product.

-A study by Stephen Worchel, published in the Journal of Personality and Social Psychology, asked participants to choose between a jar with two cookies in it and another identical jar with ten cookies.
+A study by Stephen Worchel, published in the Journal of Personality and Social Psychology, asked participants to choose between a jar with two cookies and another identical jar with ten cookies.

 You can drum up a sense of scarcity by showing that your products are in limited supply.
 Here’s an example from Amazon, the world’s biggest online retailer:

-By telling potential buyers how many units are left (in our example above, it’s “only 3 left in stock - order soon”) can be all it takes to nudge potential customers to hit the “add to cart” button and check out.
+Telling potential buyers how many units are left (in our example above, it’s “only 3 left in stock - order soon”) can be all it takes to nudge potential customers to hit the “add to cart” button and check out.